clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 - **line_rounded** (*Optional*, boolean): Make the end points of the line rounded. `true` rounded, `false` perpendicular line ending.
 - **line_width** (*Optional*, int16): Set the width of the line in pixels.
 - **points** (**Required**, list): A list of `x, y` integer pairs for point coordinates (origin from top left of parent)
-- Style options from [lvgl-styling](#lvgl-styling), all the typical background properties and line style properties.
+- Style options from [Style properties](#lvgl-styling), all the typical background properties and line style properties.

 By default, the Line widget width and height dimensions are set to `SIZE_CONTENT`.
 This means it will automatically set its size to fit all the points.
 If the size is set explicitly, parts of the line may not be visible.